petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Flexible scale sets

-Use this article to troubleshoot and resolve common issues that you might encounter when you're using Azure VM Image Builder.
+Use this article to troubleshoot and resolve common problems that you might encounter when you're using Azure VM Image Builder.

 ## Prerequisites

 When you're creating a build, do the following:

-- The VM Image Builder service communicates to the build VM by using WinRM or Secure Shell (SSH).
-Don't* disable these settings as part of the build.
+- The VM Image Builder service communicates to the build VM by using WinRM or Secure Shell (SSH). *Don't* disable these settings as part of the build.
 - VM Image Builder creates resources in the staging resource group as part of the builds.
 The exact list of resources depends on the [networking configuration](./image-builder-json.md#vnetconfig-optional) specified in the image template.
 Be sure to verify that Azure Policy doesn't prevent VM Image Builder from creating or using necessary resources.
   - Create an IT_ resource group.
   - Create a storage account without a firewall.